Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: INTRODUCTION

 \section{Abstract}

-In this paper, we address the contextual dueling bandit problem by proposing variance-aware algorithms that leverage neural networks to approximate nonlinear utility functions.
-Our approach employs a \textit{variance-aware exploration strategy}, which adaptively accounts for uncertainty in pairwise comparisons while relying only on the gradients with respect to the learnable parameters of the last layer.
-This design effectively balances the exploration--exploitation tradeoff under both the Upper Confidence Bound (UCB) and Thompson Sampling (TS) frameworks.
-As a result, under standard assumptions, we establish theoretical guarantees showing that our algorithms achieve sublinear cumulative average regret of order $\bigol\lt(d \sqrt{\sum_{t=1}^T \sigma_t^2} + \sqrt{dT}\rt),$ for sufficiently wide neural networks, where $ d $ is the contextual dimension, $ \sigma_t^2 $ the variance of comparisons at round $ t $, and $ T $ the total number of rounds.
-We also empirically validate that our approach offers reasonable computational efficiency and achieves sublinear regret on both synthetic tasks with nonlinear utilities and real-world tasks, outperforming existing methods.

-\section{Introduction}
+We introduce the first variance-aware algorithms for contextual dueling bandits that leverage shallow exploration strategies with neural networks for nonlinear utility approximation.
+A key theoretical challenge is the absence of a closed-form estimator, which led prior work to require an extremely large network width \( m \) (i.e., \( m = \widetilde{\Omega}(T^{14}) \)).
+We address this constraint with a novel analytical approach that combines iterative self-improvement with spectral analysis.
+Our analysis significantly reduces the network width requirement to \( m = \widetilde{\Omega}(T^{6}) \), and shows that our algorithms achieve a sublinear regret of $ \widetilde{\mathcal{O}}\left(d\sqrt{\sum_{t=1}^{T} \sigma_t^2} + \sqrt{dT}\right) $ under both UCB and TS frameworks.
+Empirical results show that the proposed algorithms are not only computationally efficient and exhibit sublinear regret in practical settings, but also achieve state-of-the-art performance on both synthetic and real-world tasks.\footnote{Official code is available at \url{https://github.com/youngmin0oh/NVLDB-AISTATS2026}.}

+\section{INTRODUCTION}

-Contextual dueling bandits~\citep{dudik2015contextual,firstduel} extend the stochastic contextual multi-armed bandit framework by enabling the learner to select pairs of arms (duels) and receive preference feedback, indicating which arm is preferred, rather than a single numeric reward.
-In each round $t$, the learner obtains contextual information from the environment, selects two arms for comparison, and observes a preference outcome.
-This outcome follows the Bernoulli distribution with a probability determined by a link function, such as the Bradley--Terry--Luce (BTL) model~\citep{btmodel,btmodel2}, which characterizes the likelihood of one arm being preferred over the other based on their latent utilities.
+The contextual dueling bandits (CDBs) ~\citep{dudik2015contextual,firstduel} extend the standard contextual multi-armed bandit (CMAB) framework to handle pairwise preference feedback instead of numerical rewards.
+In each round, a learner observes a context, selects two arms to compare, and receives a preference outcome.
+This outcome is commonly sampled by a Bernoulli distribution, where the probability is a function of the arms' latent utilities under models such as Bradley--Terry--Luce~\citep{btmodel,btmodel2}.

+Many existing studies on the CDB framework assume a linear utility function~\citep{lst, saha2021adversarial, saha2021optimal, feelgood, bui2024variance}.
+However, the linearity assumption imposes a significant limitation on its ability to model real-world preferences, as real-world user preferences often exhibit complex, nonlinear interactions among features that a simple linear model cannot fully capture.